doqlee/doqlee.github.io/_pages/main.md

 =========
 ---
 **Belief Distortions and Unemployment Fluctuations** \
-<a href="#/" onclick="visib('BDUF')">Abstract</a> [PDF](../files/main.pdf)
+<a href="#/" onclick="visib('BDUF')">Abstract</a> [PDF](../files/belief_distortions_unemployment_fluctuations.pdf)
 <div id="BDUF" style="display: none; text-align: justify; line-height: 1.2" >
-This paper studies the joint dynamics of asset prices and unemployment when expectations deviate from a rational benchmark.
-To analyze the role of distorted beliefs, I use the firm's optimal hiring condition in a search-and-matching model to decompose hiring decisions into subjective expectations of their future cash flows and discount rates, both in the time-series and the cross-section.
-Subjective beliefs implied by survey forecasts generate predictable forecast errors that systematically over-react to news about cash flows.
-Under these subjective beliefs, hiring is driven by predictable errors in expected cash flows, while discount rates play a limited role.
-In contrast, rational expectations assign a dominant role to discount rates, implying that subjective beliefs overestimate the importance of cash flows.
-A search-and-matching model in which agents learn with fading memory about cash flow growth can reproduce these patterns.
-These results suggest that belief over-reaction in the financial market can generate large unemployment fluctuations by distorting firms' hiring decisions.
+This paper studies the dynamics of asset prices and unemployment when expectations deviate from a rational benchmark.
+Using the firm's hiring condition in a search-and-matching model, I decompose the value of hiring into expected cash flows and discount rates, both in the time series and cross section.
+Survey forecasts overreact to news by generating predictable errors in cash flow expectations.
+Under these subjective beliefs, distorted cash flow expectations drive hiring decisions, while discount rates play a limited role.
+In contrast, rational expectations assign a dominant role to discount rates.
+A model in which agents learn with fading memory about long-run cash flow growth can reproduce these patterns and generate a large share of observed unemployment volatility.
 <br><br>
 <IMG src="../files/variance_decomposition.png"  alt="BDUF" style="width:90%; height:auto;"/>
 </div>